python/cpython/Doc/howto/pyporting.rst

 binary reading).
 Under Python 3, binary files and text files are clearly distinct and mutually incompatible; see the :mod:`io` module for details.
-Therefore, you **must** make a decision of whether a file will be used for binary access (allowing to read and/or write binary data) or text access (allowing to read and/or write text data).
+Therefore, you **must** make a decision of whether a file will be used for binary access (allowing binary data to be read and/or written) or text access (allowing text data to be read and/or written).
 You should also use :func:`io.open` for opening files instead of the built-in :func:`open` function as the :mod:`io` module is consistent from Python 2 to 3 while the built-in :func:`open` function is not (in Python 3 it's actually :func:`io.open`).